Is Delft Worth Visiting? Find Out Why It’s a Must-See!

 Ok, we had to be careful of the bikes.
 But in the Netherlands, you have to watch out for them everywhere…

-5. Beautiful Sights
+7. Beautiful Historical Sights

 the gothic church in delft is located at the main square in town, and is surrounded by old buildings. the renaissance styled city hall is located accross it